Deep Dive

 Conclusion

-COMP’s modest gain is a beta-driven bounce within a still-fearful market.
-Its trajectory remains chained to Bitcoin’s performance and upcoming macro data.
+COMP’s gain is a function of improved crypto market sentiment, not internal catalysts.
+Its near-term trajectory remains chained to Bitcoin’s performance and ETF flow dynamics.